speakeasy-api/openapi-directory/SDKs/etsi.local/MEC010-2_AppPkgMgmt/2.1.1/go/README.md

 * `IndividualSubscriptionDelete` - Deletes the individual subscription to notifications about application package changes in MEO.
 * `IndividualSubscriptionGet` - Used to represent an individual subscription to notifications about application package changes.
 * `SubscriptionsGet` - used to retrieve the information of subscriptions to individual application package resource in MEO
+* `SubscriptionsPost` - Subscribe to notifications about on-boarding an application package

 ### app-pkgm-notifications